-tion in the same city.
+ership of more than one radio station in the same city.

-for the engineering behind the same carrier wave. system belonged to John H. Bose, of the Marcellus Hartley Research Laboratories at Columbia, who worked with Perry Osborn, chief miles away from Alpine with equal worked with Perry Osborn, cher and the and the start and second station, KE2XCC, at Alpine, N. J. The heart of the system is known as multiplex radio trans-known as multiplex radio transmission, which involves the use of a single carrier wave to transmit more than one signal.
-Multiplex transmission has been widely used improve the financial lot of FM for years in communications.
+for the engineering behind the same carrier wave. system belonged to John H. Bose, of the Marcellus Hartley Research Laboratories at Columbia, who worked with Perry Osborn, chief miles away from Alpine with equal engineer of Dr. Armstrong's FM clarity on both a first and second station, KE2XCC, at Alpine, N. J. channel.
+The heart of the system is Neither Dr. Armstrong nor Mr.

+known as multiplex radio trans- Bose would predict when the new mission, which involves the use of system would be put into service, a single carrier wave to transmit but the inventor expressed the more than one signal.
+Multiplex opinion that it would materially transmission has been widely used improve the financial lot of FM for years in communications.

-that multiplex had not been used standard radio, and would increase for regular broadcasting because the popularity of FM. of the problem of one channel in-truding on another.
+that multiplex had not been used standard radio, and would increase for regular broadcasting because the popularity of FM. of the problem of one channel in- Use of two channels to broadcast truding on another.
 The system, a concert, Dr. Armstrong said, signal is sent out with one pro- in a home the concert would have gram.
 This signal contains a sec- a toned quality similar to what one ond FM signal.